 So, if you’re a repeater, I hope you’re ready to consider this.
 If you’re a first timer, I’m also fine with it if you need to get burned first.

 Behavior change starts internally, not externally.
 You’re not going to magically start putting yourself out there in front of another hypo—until you do.

-Now don’t get me wrong.
+Again, don’t get me wrong.
 Memorizing is REQUIRED.
-It’s also simply the cost of admission.
+It’s simply the cost of admission.